mkeywood1/mkeywood1.github.io/docs/_posts/2020-05-07-covid_data_collection_forecasting_clustering.markdown

 | Chronic Conditions           | Chronic_Conditions_Prevalence_2017.xlsx                                                                                                                                                          | Chronic Condition Prevalence          | County | Adhoc            |
 | 2016 Vote data               | raw.githubusercontent.com/tonmcg/US_County_Level_Election_ Results_08-16/master/US_County_Level_Presidential_Results_12-16.csv                                                            | 2016 electorial vote data             | County | N/A              |

-This started as a personal project but we went on to take what I had started and used the data to do some more advanced forecasting and analytics for commercial uses.

-So what did I start with in my personal project?

 ## First obviously the usual imports, and then define some functions for the main Feature Engineering and Forecasting